mprpic/git-spell-check/README.markdown

 Git Spell Check
 ===============

 This script is a Git pre-commit hook that spell checks changes in files which you are about to commit.
-This hook is useful in your documentation projects written in DocBook.

 Instructions